 Government subsidies primarily consist of financial subsidies received from provincial and local governments for operating a business in their jurisdictions and compliance with specific policies promoted by the governments.
 The Group's PRC based subsidiary received government subsidies from certain local government.
 The Group's government subsidies consist of specific subsidies and other subsidies.
 Specific subsidies are subsidies that the local government has set certain conditions for the subsidies.
 Other subsidies are the subsidies that the local government has not set any conditions and are not tied to future trends or performance of the Group, receipt of such subsidy income is not contingent upon any further actions or performance of the Group and the amounts do not have to be refunded under any circumstances.
-The Group recorded specific subsidies as other non-current liabilities when received and recognized as other income when the conditions are met.
+These specific subsidies are recorded as other non-current liabilities upon receipt and are recognized as other income when the conditions are met.
 Other subsidies are recognized as other income upon receipt as further performance by the Group is not required.
+In addition, the Group's Australian subsidiary received research and development tax incentive from the Australian Taxation Office in 2021, 2022 and 2023.
+The tax incentive was recognized as other income upon receipt as the incentive was not dependent upon having a tax liability and further performance by the Group was not required.